Voilett-Roze/asus/Using-ipset.md

 Blocks known ip addresses from shodan.io scanners this script populates with dns if they are not added initially and more can be added by adding to /opt/var/cache/shoblock/shodandns.list

+its recommended not to store this script in firewall-start rather add the script to /opt/bin/shoblock

+then type this

+> nano /jffs/scripts/services-start

+and append

+> cru a shoblock "0 */12 * * * /opt/bin/shoblock"

+save it this will make shoblock run every 12th hour and update the router.

 ```
 #!/bin/sh
 # Author: Toast